 I started the series in 2001.
 This also was the same year that I left Bullseye.
 This series helped me define my focus with glass and also provided my start showing with the Traver Gallery and others.

-I have just returned from a fun weekend in Seattle where I had an opening at the Traver Gallery with Mel George and Deborah Horrell for a show we called "Portland Presence".
-We all reflected on our current connection with this great little city and our personal lives.
-I would like to thank all the individuals who helped us get the show together and the gallery for letting us put it on.
+I have just returned from a fun weekend in Seattle where I had an opening at the Traver Gallery for a show called "Portland Presence".
+It is a reflection on my current connection with this great little city and personal life.
+I would like to thank all the individuals who helped get the show together and the gallery for letting it happen.
 Thank you.